Table of Contents

 A WanLink emulates a bridged Ethernet network with characteristics determined by the user.
 Packets are received in one Ethernet (or virtual) interface and are transmitted out the other interface.
 This means that when you add the LANforge machine to an existing network configuration, no routing changes are needed.
 When designing your network, you can think of a pair of WanLink ports as an ethernet switch or even just a pass-through cable!
 WanLinks can bridge 802.1Q VLAN, Ethernet and Redirect interfaces.

 LANforge-ICE supports multiple virtual routers per system when LANforge is running on Linux.
-On Windows and Solaris, only bridge-mode is supported.
+On Windows, only bridge-mode is supported.
 Use the Netsmith tool described earlier in this guide to configure LANforge-ICE in the routed mode.

 LANforge-ICE works best using a minimum of three ethernet ports: two for each WanLink and the third to access the LANforge machine remotely for management purposes.
 To ensure that there is no interaction with the LANforge machine's protocol stacks, the IP address for each WanLink port is automatically removed.